 UCI Receives Most Applications In Campus History

-Campus was also top choice for in-state, first-generation students for 3rd consecutive year
+School is top UC choice for in-state, first-generation students for 4th consecutive year

-UCI received nearly 134,000 applications for fall 2021, setting a new record and solidifying its position as one of the most desired schools in the country.
+The University of California, Irvine has received over 142,000 applications for fall 2022, setting a new record and continuing to solidify its position as one of the most desired schools in the country.

-A total of 107,939 aspiring freshmen applied for fall admittance to UCI, an increase of more than 10,000 from last year.
-Another 25,936 applications came from transfer students, the second-highest number among UC campuses.
+A total of 119,165 aspiring freshmen applied for fall admittance to UCI, an increase of more than 11,000 from last year.
+Another 22,843 applications came from transfer students, the second-highest number among the nine UC undergraduate campuses.

-Additionally, the Irvine campus was the top UC choice for in-state, first-generation students for the third consecutive year, with 47 percent of its California-resident applications coming from students who will be the first in their families to attend college.
-Further, UCI was No. 2 in the UC system for in-state applications from both underrepresented minorities and low-income families.
+Additionally, UCI was – for the fourth consecutive year – the top UC choice for in-state, first-generation students, with 45 percent of its California-resident applications coming from those who will be the first in their families to attend college.
+Further, for the second year in a row, the Irvine campus was No. 2 in the UC system for in-state applications from both underrepresented minorities and low-income families.

-Since 2015, overall applications to UCI have increased by 50.8 percent.
-A diverse group of 133,875 students, both incoming freshmen and transfers, made up this year’s history-making applications pool – up 11,665 from last year, setting a campus record and in the unusual context of a global pandemic.
-This placed UCI fourth in the UC system for total applications, which also include out-of-state and international student bids.
+Since 2015, overall applications to UCI have increased by nearly 60 percent.
+A diverse group of 142,008 students, both incoming freshmen and transfers, make up this year’s history-making applications pool – up 8,133 from last year, setting another campus record.
+This places UCI solidly fourth in the UC system for total applications, which include out-of-state and international student bids.

-In addition to receiving the second-most applications of all UC campuses from first-year, underrepresented-minority California residents (32,528), UCI was the top in-state choice for Asian Americans (30,374), second for Chicanos/Latinos (27,713) and third for African Americans (4,366) – all more than last year.
+In addition to receiving the second-most applications of all UC campuses from first-year, underrepresented-minority California residents (35,753), UCI was the top in-state UC choice for Asian American freshmen (33,258) and transfers (6,748), second for Chicano/Latino freshmen (30,544) and transfers (5,228), and second for African American transfers (955).

 UCI, which aspires to be a national leader and global model of inclusive excellence, has been federally designated as both a Hispanic-serving institution and an Asian American and Native American Pacific Islander-serving institution.
 In August 2020, the campus launched the Black Thriving Initiative – a whole-university approach to creating a culture in which Black people thrive, in part by linking UCI’s success with that of Black communities on and off campus.